Filter Options

 What facilities can I expect in the campsites?

-“All campsites in Etosha have power points, communal ablution and barbecue facilities.
-All the camps are fenced and child-friendly.
-The four campsites in Etosha are widely spread out and are all in excellent locations.
+“All campsites in Etosha have power points, communal ablution blocks with showers and toilets, and barbecue facilities.
+All are fenced and child-friendly.
+The four campsites in Etosha are widely spread out and in excellent locations.
 All have access to floodlit waterholes providing great photographic opportunities.
 Okaukuejo, Halali and Namutoni Camps offer camping as well as rooms.
-These camps have most facilities including restaurants and swimming pools.
+These camps have the most facilities, including restaurants and swimming pools.
 The new Olifantsrus Camp is quieter and offers camping only.
-This means visitors need to be well prepared and bring all their own food. ”
+This means that visitors need to be well prepared and bring all their own food.”

 2